Boys and Puberty

 Puberty is the time when a boy becomes a man.
 It doesn't happen all at once, but is a time of intense physical and emotional change.
 It is triggered by the production of testosterone, the male sex hormone.
 Guys usually start puberty sometime between the ages of 11 and 15.

-Erections and Wet Dreams: During puberty, a boy's penis will lengthen and widen, and the testes will also enlarge.
-A boy will also begin to get erections, which is when the penis fills with blood and gets hard, sometimes when he is feeling sexually aroused, but other times for no reason at all.
-A boy may also experience wet dreams (nocturnal emissions), which is when the penis becomes erect during sleep and he ejaculates.
-An ejaculation is when the penis secretes semen-a fluid that contains sperm.
+- Erections and Wet Dreams: During puberty, a boy's penis will lengthen and widen, and the testes will also enlarge.
+A boy will also begin to get erections, which is when the penis fills with blood and gets hard.
+Sometimes this happens when he is feeling sexually aroused, but other times for no reason at all.
+A boy may also experience wet dreams (nocturnal emissions).
+This is when the penis becomes erect during sleep and he ejaculates.
+An ejaculation is when the penis secretes semen, a fluid that contains sperm.
 Wet dreams usually become less frequent as a boy grows older, and eventually stop completely.

 Puberty is also a time of emotional changes too.
 Boys will generally will be more sensitive, lose their temper more often or feel the need to prove themselves.
 Many guys experience the pressure of needing to appear manly, strong, and independent.
-Many experience anxiety about the way they look, wanting to develop more quickly and be more muscular or grow more facial hair.
+Many experience anxiety about their appearance, wanting to develop more quickly, be more muscular or grow more facial hair.
 It's common to be nervous or insecure about these new changes.

 It is important for young people to remember that each person is unique and develops physically and emotionally in their own way and in their own time.
-Because of this, young people should not get down on themselves or tease others for developing ‘too fast’ or ‘too slowly’.
-Puberty can be a hard time emotionally for many young people, but the most important things to remember is that there is no right or wrong way to look, and that it is important to be yourself.
+Because of this, young people shouldn’t feel bad or tease others for developing ‘too fast’ or ‘too slowly’.
+Puberty can be a hard time emotionally for many young people.
+The most important things to remember is that there is no right or wrong way to look.
+It is most important to be yourself.